CalmDownVal/signal/readme.md

 await mySignal();
 ```

-Note that if a handler rejects other handlers continue their execution and there
+Keep in mind that if a handler rejects, other handlers continue their execution
-is no way to await them.
-If additional rejections occur, they will be suppressed
+and there is no way to await them anymore.
+Should any additional rejections
-as the wrapping promise was already rejected with the first error.
+occur, they will be squelched to avoid unhandled rejections.

-It is a good practice to either make sure none of the handlers ever reject or
+With parallel execution, it is a good practice to either make sure none of the
-to pass an abort signal through the event object so that you have some control
+handlers ever reject or to pass an abort signal through the event object so that
-over the still-pending actions if a rejection occurs, e.g.:
+you retain some control over the still-pending actions in case a rejection
+occurs, e.g.:

 ```ts
 const abort = Signal.createSync();